What’s Your Story?

 The Outfest Screenwriting Lab has become one of the industry’s premier incubators for up-and-coming storytellers who are looking to challenge the status quo.

-The Outfest Screenwriting Lab accepts applications through Friday, June 4th and selects just five participants for the workshop in October.
+The Outfest Screenwriting Lab accepts applications through Tuesday, May 31st, and selects ten participants for the workshop in October.
 Interested writers should note that only narrative feature-length screenplays and episodic pilot scripts (standard broadcast length – half hour or hour) will be considered.

 OUTFEST SCREENWRITING LAB TIMELINE:

-Submissions open on FilmFreeway - ROUND 1 (first 10 pages of script)
+Submissions open on FilmFreeway (first 10 pages of script)

 ROUND 2 NOTIFICATIONS ARE SENT OUT.
-Five Screenwriting Lab fellows are selected.
+Ten Screenwriting Lab fellows are selected.

 The Outfest Screenwriting Lab takes place online, in a virtual version of Los Angeles.